drmortalwombat/oscar64/README.md

 * size : optimize for size
 * speed : optimize for speed
 * noinline : no inlinening in any case
-* inline : inline if requesed with inline storage attribute
+* inline : inline if requested with inline storage attribute
 * autoinline : auto inline of small or only once used functions
 * maxinline : inline any function suitable
 * constparams : enable constant parameter folding into called functions